 The contribution of natural resources to livelihoods and the economy is enormous, based mostly on fisheries, agriculture, and forestry.
 More than 80% of the rural population is directly or indirectly dependent on free access natural resources for subsistence.
 For example, over 60 million people are dependent on aquatic resources on a daily basis for food and about 90% of rural people cook with fuelwood, which amounts to 80% of the wood used in the country.
 Nevertheless, a 2014 survey suggested that there has been a decline from 44% to 35% of people cooking with fuelwood, overall, between 1991 and 2011.
 This would mean a decline in fuelwood use to about 11 million m3 by 2050 (FMP 2016).
 Fifty to 65% of the country’s protein requirement is met from local fisheries.
 The fishery sector contributes about 5% of the GDP, earns 11% of total export revenue, and employs about 20% of the country’s total work force, while agriculture and forestry together provide approximately two-thirds of the country’s employment, contributing about 20% of GDP (Faisal and Parveen 2004, FAO 2010, Hossain et al. 2013).
 Employment levels in the forestry sector have been declining, following a ban on logging on public lands and the fuelwood supply is in decline owing to extensive over-harvesting (Choudry and Hossain 2011; Figure 3), but charcoal production is increasing (Figure 4).
 FAO (2014) reported that 4400 people were directly employed in the forestry sector in 2011, although the IUCN and BFD (2016) suggest that 1.5 million ”full-time equivalents” are employed in the forest sector, with 40% women.
 Data compiled for the new ‘Forestry Master Plan, 2017-2036’ showed that 1.8 million are employed in the furniture industry and 5.83 million people (with 2.4 million full-time) are employed in homestead-based plantations, and that there may be more than 15,000 sawmills.
-These figures exclude employment generated by tourism in protected areas, such as the Sunderbans.
+These figures exclude employment generated by tourism in protected areas, such as the Sundarbans.
 The forestry sector accounts for about 3% of the country’s gross domestic product (GDP) and at least 2% of the labor force.
 These figures do not reflect the actual contribution from the forest sector in terms of monetary value because it does not consider the fuelwood, wood products, thatching, medicinal herbs, and foods that are taken, largely illegally, by the >19 million of people who are dependent on forests for their livelihoods (Rahman and Ahmed 2016, IUCN and BFD 2016).

 Figure 1: Past current and predicted population of Bangladesh (FAOSTAT 2016).